jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 # Personalize your AR Content
 Now we have a basic cube in AR... it would be good to personalise AR a bit.
+Let's see how to add a text, an image or even your own model in augmented reality.

 One of the most asked questions has been "how to load my own model in AR?".
 As said before, ar.js controls the displacement of the camera, all the rest